ErisLoona/Manga-Library-Manager/README.md

 Upon selecting a new entry for the first time (triggered by the link of the entry not being set, so one could re-trigger this intentionally) the program will search the MangaDex API for the title of the manga (obtained from `content.opf`, the file name is irrelevant) and returns all the results in order of relevance in the link ComboBox.
 The program will select the first result automatically, and the user can double-check whether this is the correct result by the title of the entry or by double-clicking the ComboBox which will open the generated link in the default browser.
 The program composes the link from the API response.
 From the same API call the program will also make use of and store:<br />

-- The Status of the manga - `ongoing` and `hiatus` are considered as ongoing and the checkbox is checked, `completed` and `cancelled` are considered as not ongoing and the checkBox is left unchecked<br />
+- The Status of the manga - `ongoing` and `hiatus` are considered as ongoing and the checkBox is checked, `completed` and `cancelled` are considered as not ongoing and the checkBox is left unchecked<br />
 - The Content Rating of the manga - displayed in the Description panel<br />
 - The Tags of the manga - displayed in the Description panel